nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 * Boolean: `and, or, not`
 * Comparison: `<, >, <=, >=, ==, !=`

+Each time an operator is used, an intermediate type must be picked and both args must be converted to that type.

 ## Intermediate types

-Each operator is defined for one or more intermediate types.
-The intermediate type for an operator is decided as follows:

-Special rules:
+Intermediate types are picked via the following rules:

-1. Boolean operators always take `bool`.
+1. The intermediate type of Boolean operators is always `bool`.
-2. `/` and `**` always take `F64`.
-3. `%` takes `U64` if either argument is unsigned, otherwise `I64`.
-4. `==` and `!=` may take any type, so long as the left and right hand sides are the same type.
+2. The intermediate type of `==` and `!=` may be any type, so long as the left and right hand sides are the same type.
+If both are numeric then continue.

-For all other operators:
+3. If either argument is non-numeric, raise an error.
+4. If the operator is `/` or `**`, the intermediate type is always `F64`.
-1. If either argument is a float, take `F64`.
+5. If either argument is a float, the intermediate type is `F64`.
-2. If either argument is an unsigned integer, take `U64`.
+6. If either argument is an unsigned integer, the intermediate type is `U64`.
-3. Otherwise, take `I64`.
+7. Otherwise, the intermediate type is `I64`.

 If the expressions given to the operator are not of the intermediate type, type coercion rules are applied.